6 min read

 Oversight as a Discipline

-In this model, your job is not to type.
-Your job is to see.
+In this model, your job is not to type, it's to see.

 What Bad Oversight Looks Like

-Bad oversight shows up quickly: letting the agent run unattended, assuming it will sort things out without intervention.
-Merging diffs without reading them.
-Trusting the tool instead of verifying the work.
-Giving vague or shifting instructions.
-Letting the agent loop on the same error.
-Treating it like a senior engineer and expecting judgment it does not have.
+Bad oversight shows up quickly.
+It looks like letting the agent run unattended and assuming it will sort things out, merging diffs without reading them, trusting the tool instead of verifying the work, giving vague or shifting instructions, letting the agent loop on the same error, or treating it like a senior engineer and expecting judgment it doesn't have.

-These habits do not just slow work.
-They erode quality.
+These habits don't just slow work; they erode quality.
 Oversight is leverage, and leverage collapses when attention drifts.

 What Good Oversight Looks Like